Thailand's Queen Mother Sirikit has died at age 93

 Royal development projects were set up across Thailand, some of them initiated and directly supervised by the queen.

-In 1976, the queen launched a foundation promote Thai traditional crafts that trains villagers in crafts including silk-weaving, jewelry-making, painting and ceramics.
+In 1976, the queen launched a foundation to promote Thai traditional handcrafts.
+The SUPPORT foundation has trained thousands of villagers in crafts including silk-weaving, jewelry-making, painting and ceramics.

 She also set up wildlife breeding centers, "open zoos," and hatcheries to save endangered sea turtles.
 Her Forest Loves Water and Little House in the Forest projects sought to demonstrate the economic gains of preserving forest cover and water sources.